 7.4.
-Round Robin / Top-down Call Distribution
+Call Distribution for Call Hunting Extension

-Brekeke PBX features two types of call distribution: Round Robin and Top-Down.
+Brekeke PBX features two types of call distribution for call hunting extension: Round Robin and Top-Down.
 The round robin setting is useful if you want to distribute calls equally within a specific group of extensions.
 The top-down setting is useful if you want to distribute calls in a certain order within the specific group of extensions.
 In either case, the system will ring each available extension sequentially until the call is answered.